- Chart

 Investment Approach and Strategy

 Composition The ETF primarily holds common stocks of companies within the energy infrastructure sector.
-This includes midstream energy companies, utilities with significant infrastructure assets, and energy storage providers.
+This includes midstream energy companies, utilities, and energy service providers.

 Market Position